prtkgpt/questdb.io/blog/2020-06-05-iot-on-questdb.md

 author_title: QuestDB Team
 author_url: https://github.com/davidgs
 author_image_url: https://avatars.githubusercontent.com/davidgs
+description:
+  Demonstration of an IoT application with QuestDB.
+This is based on an Arduino device.
 tags: [iot]
-description: A use-case of QuestDB in an IoT setting.
 ---

 As you can well imagine, I've been super busy in my hew job at QuestDB so this